tylerjssmith/rainydaypolitics/README.md

 # Rainy Day Politics

 Rainy Day Politics ([www.rainydaypolitics.com](www.rainydaypolitics.com)) is a no-code political analytics platform focused on Seattle and King County.
 Users can generate maps of precinct-level election results in recent local elections.
+This repository includes `app.R` and associated files in `data/` and `sql/` as well as infrastructure-as-code files in `terraform/` and `ansible/` used to create the underlying AWS infrastructure.
+Files containing inputs to Terraform and Ansible have been withheld for security reasons.

 ## Getting Started